cloesd22/nodeJSMysqlSample/README.md

 database version 10.2.9-MariaDB

-**NPM COMMANDS:**
+##NPM COMMANDS:
 npm run bnt

-    Runs build and test (Compiles typescript into javascript in jsBuilt) tests are testing the test database.
+    -Runs build and test (Compiles typescript into javascript in jsBuilt)

+    -tests are testing the test database.
 Some tests may fail if database contents is manually modified.

 npm start
-    runs the commands in app.js
+   - runs the commands in app.js

-**Basic operation:**
+##Basic operation:
     running npm start will fetch data from the mysql database as specified by arguments and export that in csv format.

-**TODO:**
+##TODO:

     -provide user interface to select which query to perform

     -adapt test files to generate consitent entries before testing for more robust testing.